sarthak-dhaduk/Taste-Eat/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section list all the technologies used for building the website.

 * [![PHP][PHP]][PHP-url]
 * [![JavaScript][JavaScript]][JavaScript-url]